ngalaiko/eligo/README.md

 ## deployment

-- backend can be deployed on [fly.io][] by running:
+- backend can be deployed on [fly.io][] by:

   ```sh
   flyctl deploy
   ```

   from the root directory.
+It's is also automatically deployed for every new commit in master.

-- frontend is automatically deployed to [vercel][] from their GitHub integration.
+- frontend is automatically deployed to [vercel][] using their GitHub integration on every new commit.

 ## development